Meadowlarke/Bibliography/Bibliography.md

 > **Should Musicologists focus on broad (and often metaphysical) questions of the field, or specifics? p.12**

-> p.
 20: A history of musical developments sice WWII

-> p.
 24: A discussion of LPs and their effects on popular, but more importantly, classical music.

 > p 26: A discussion of the influencenes on post-war American musicology departments.

 > p.28: Thurston Dart

-> p.
 29: Too much gets published

-> p.
 33: Formation of the classical canon.

-> p.
 47: A discussion of the plagerism of Italian Madrigals which lead to the English Madrigal Tradition lead by Thomas Morley.

-> p.
 51: Bach Handwriting research.

-> p.
 54: Bach and the problems of positivism.

-> p.
 115: Liberalizing effect of the study of aestheic expirience on musicology

-> p.
 117: Dart

-> p.
 123: Kerman's informal definition of criticism

-> p.
 125: Cultural lack of understanding of older musics

-> p.
 126: A Brief descripition of the kind of musicology that Kerman advocates.

-> p.
 130: Warren Dwight Allen and evolutionary musicology

-> p.
 130: Warren and absolute categories like "Baroque"

-> p.
 132: Synchronic vs. diachronic

-> p.
 141: Musicology orieted toward Criticism
 >
-> p.
 149: Bluring of boundaires in contemporaneous musicology

-> p.
 150 Charles Rosen _The Classical Style_

 <a name= "Kerman, Analysis"></a>